0xC0000054/sc4-lua-extensions/README.md

 and [null45_lua_extensions_tests.lua](https://github.com/0xC0000054/sc4-lua-extensions/blob/main/dat/null45_lua_extensions_tests.lua) for examples of their use.

 It also re-enables the Lua error logging that Maxis disabled in the retail version of the game.
-Note that due to the way that the gale loads plugin Lua scripts, the error messages only give the line number within the script unless the error occurs within a function.
+Note that due to the way that the game loads plugin Lua scripts, the error messages only give the line number within the script unless the error occurs within a function.

 ## Download